holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_levels_of_abstraction/lesson_plan.md

     - What is abstraction?
         - Hiding unnecessary details
     - What does abstraction look like in art?
-    - What does abstraction look like with functions?
+    - What does abstraction look like in CS?
+        - functions
         - How was the race car game an example of abstraction?
-        - I designed the functions you used them
+        - I designed the functions - you used them
 - Discussion about the similarities between abstraction in art and CS
     - In both, we:
         - Simplify complex ideas or systems
         - Focus on the essential components
         - Hide intricate details
 - This type of abstraction is everywhere
-    - For example, how would you tell someone to bake a cake?
+    - For example, how would you tell someone how to bake a cake?
         - Ask students
         - Have them create program of 5-6 steps
         - Becoming less abstract is like an annoying sibling going "well how do you do that?"